howerj/cdb/readme.md

 The minimum size of a CDB file is 256 \* 2 \* (N/8) bytes.

-It should be noted that if you build a N bit (where N is 16, 32 or 64) version of this library you are limited to creating databases that are the size of N and less, e.g. If `cdb_word_t` is set to `uint32_t`, and therefore the 32-bit version of this library is being built, then you can create 32-bit
+It should be noted that if you build an N-bit (where N is 16, 32 or 64) version of this library you are limited to creating databases that are the size of N and less, e.g. If `cdb_word_t` is set to `uint32_t`, and therefore the 32-bit version of this library is being built, then you can create 32-bit